suchyta1/Valarauko/README.md

 and [Edison](http://www.nersc.gov/users/computational-systems/edison/) at NERSC.
 It's more or less installed on [Cori](http://www.nersc.gov/users/computational-systems/cori/) too, (unless the hpcp modules changed there too), but I'm getting very slow performance there for some reason, so I'm not using Cori.
-See [below](https://github.com/suchyta1/Valarauko#generating-the-balrog-job) about integrating the software into the `Balrog` runtime.
+See [below](https://github.com/suchyta1/Valarauko#generating-the-balrog-job) about integrating the software setup into the `Balrog` runtime.

 ## Generating simulation positions